Navapuliyur Pilgrimage

 Navapuliyur Temples – 2- Thirupathiripuliyur

-This also falls in Cuddalore district, just 44 miles from Chidambaram.
+This temple site falls under the district of Cuddalore, 44 miles from Chidambaram.
 It is 1/2 km from Thirupathiripuliyur railway station and 1/2 km from Cuddalore bus stand.

 Lord’s name: Thondra Thunai Nathar.